-This course provides a general information of the events from the end of the 19. century until the end of the Turkish War of Independence and the signing of the Treaty of Lausanne in 1923.
+This course provides a general information of the events from the end of the 19. century until the end of the Turkish War of Independence and the signing of the Treaty of Lausanne in 1923 and the following period until 1990’s.

 This course enables the students to study simple and complex grammatical structures in Turkish and English and use both languages accurately and appropriately.
 It also provides insight into the similarities and differences between Turkish and English within the context of translation studies.
 Having been provided with some theoretical input about Turkish and English grammar, the students are expected to translate the given grammatical structures.

-The course will help students recognize the skills needed for university life and their career goals.
-These skills include self-awareness, goal setting, time management, effective communication, mindfulness and analytical thinking.
-The course will also raise students’ awareness on problems such as addiction and bullying.
+The course will help students recognize the skills necessary for university life and personal development.
+These skills include self-awareness, goal setting, time management, effective communication, mindfulness, and analytical thinking.
+The course will also raise students' awareness of the habits essential for physical, mental, and spiritual health, as well as issues such as addiction and bullying.

 This course includespplication and content of the Microsoft Office programs.